SuvanIyer/CurrencyShortcuts/README.md

 - **User-friendly interface**: The shortcut uses a menu system to prompt the user to select the "From Currency" and "To Currency" from a list of editable options.

--**On The Go Favourites**: Preset the conversations you need frequently and get all the information in one tap.
+- **On The Go Favourites**: Preset the conversations you need frequently and get all the information in one tap.

 ---
 ## Installation
 To use either shortcut, follow these steps:
-1. Click on the link of your preffered shortcut.
+1. Click on the link of your preferred shortcut.
-2. This shuold lead to your shorcuts app.
+2. This should lead to your shortcuts app.
 Click `Add Shorcut`

 ## Customisation

-### Currency Alert
+### Daily Currency Rates

 You can customize the shortcut by modifying the following variables:

 - `Currency Sign`: Add or delete currencies depending upon your requirement

-### Currency Rates
+### Favourites Rates

 - `Currency Sign`: Add or delete preset conversations depending upon your requirement.
 - `Round`: You can decide upto which place you would like to round.
 (Default is Thousandths)